FamilySearch/pewpew/README.md

 - Change RTTs to be stored with microsecond precision but still display as milliseconds (with decimal).
 - Make some errors which may occur during a test run just print warnings.
 - Add `log_provider_stats` config option to log statistics about providers.
+- Add in ability to specify a file as the request body.

 ### v0.4.7
 Bug fixes: